elc1798/elc1798.github.io/_posts/2017-05-21-Project-Libra-First-Draft-Chapter-1-Part-1.md

 *Thud!* He dropped on the floor as I spun around swept his feet from under him and shove his chest downwards.

 "I'm not *babe*, Azazel.
 I'm your teammate, nothing more, nothing less.
-Stop being friendly with me.
-I hate fake people."
+And stop putting on the drunk person act.
+It's annoying."
 I said in a low voice into his ear.

 "Alright, fine.
 How was the mission?
 You took a bit longer than usual.
 You aren't losing your touch are you?"
-He said, in a serious tone, worlds apart than his excessively friendly voice from before. **If you're losing your touch, I *will* kill you.**
+He said, in a serious tone, worlds apart than his "drunk football jock" voice from before. **If you're losing your touch, I *will* kill you.**

 "Don't worry about it.
 I wanted some alone time.
 It was nice out tonight."
 I